CLRafaelR/citation-lsj/README.md

 Any bib entry that has `language` field is processed as Japanese reference as described in the previous section, and the current CSL ignores the value of `language` filed (e.g. "ja-JP" and "en-GB").
-This means that even a bib entry for British English reference that contains `"language": "en-GB"` is displayed as a Japanese reference.
+This means that even a bib entry for British English reference that contains `"language": "en-GB"` is displayed in the format for Japanese references.

 # Licence